12 Diverse Things to Do in Telluride in Winter (Beyond Skiing!)

 There are so many amazing places to go skiing in Colorado and Telluride is one of them.
 But, there is a lot to do in Telluride in winter beyond just skiing!

-- Lumiere with Inspirato (luxury living in Mountain Village)
+- Lumiere by Dunton (luxury living in Mountain Village – my top pick!)

-- The Hotel Telluride (mountain hotel near ski lift)
+- The Hotel Telluride (mountain hotel near the ski lift)

 - The Auberge Residences at Element 52 (luxury stay with wellness/fitness center)

-- The Bivvi Hostel Telluride (cheaper accommodation with rustic interior)
+- The Bivvi Hostel Telluride (cheaper accommodation with a rustic interior)

 This guide details some of the best activities for those spending a bit of their winter in Telluride.
-We highlight other snow activities and things to do with families during the colder months.
+I highlight other snow activities and things to do with families during the colder months.

-Did we leave out any cool things to do in Telluride during winter?
-Let us know your tips in the comments!
+Did I leave out any cool things to do in Telluride during winter?
+Let me know your tips in the comments!
 Thanks!

 Telluride Winter Tips + FAQ

-Telluride is one of those places where you will find no best time to visit.
-Because the entire year has something to offer and is truly one of the coolest destinations in the United States!
+Telluride is one of those places where you will find no ‘best’ time to visit.
+Because the entire year has something to offer and is truly one of the coolest destinations in the US!

-And while we, for the sake of this guide, focus our efforts on December, January, and February in Telluride, winter ‘more or less’ lasts from mid-November until early April.
+And while I, for the sake of this guide, focus my efforts on December, January, and February in Telluride, winter ‘more or less’ lasts from mid-November until early April.
+Or at least some winter activities do, if the snowfall sticks around.

 Average Snowfall in Telluride